This post may contain affiliate links, please read my Disclosure policy.

 Focusing allows you to create a backbone (1 to 3 themes) for your blog and this makes it easier to monetize.

-Photo specialties ideas for a beginners blog include; Fashion photography, nature photography, sport photography, weddings, architecture, travel, creative, artsy, mobile photography, self-portraits, food photography etc.
+Photo specialties ideas for a beginners blog include; headshot, portrait photographs, fashion photography, nature photography, sport photography, weddings, architecture, travel, creative, artsy, mobile photography, self-portraits, food photography etc.

 3. Promote a few affiliate products or services on your photography blog.
 A big part of your business should be selling.
 This may include selling your own creations or recommending others’ services, as your affiliates.